truj1ll0/mkdocs-help-center/docs/classy-live/bulk-close.md

 !!! example "Want to participate?"

-    <a href="https://learn.classy.org/classy-live-bulk-close-open-balances-beta.html">Sign up</a> to join the waitlist for Bulk Close of Balances on Classy Live.
+    <a href="https://learn.classy.org/classy-live-bulk-close-open-balances-beta.html">Sign up</a> to join the beta program for Bulk Close of Balances on Classy Live.

 ## Collect balances